Menu

 The party for our automotive industry is over

 No return to former glories: The shift to electric mobility is putting pressure on traditional manufacturers as new competitors - especially from China - storm the market with innovative and affordable models.
-Exports to China have plummeted.
 High production costs, a shortage of skilled labor, and sluggish approval processes are slowing the pace of innovation.
 To remain competitive on the global stage, European automakers and suppliers need to fundamentally modernize their business models.

 Our host Markus Exler joined Alexander Jaroschinsky (EY-Parthenon) on the Roadshow Automotive 2025 tour of various major German cities, initiated by our colleagues at Keyplayer Interim Management.
-They will report on their experiences and discussions with entrepreneurs from the supply industry at the subsequent panel discussion.
+They reported on their experiences and discussions with entrepreneurs from the supply industry at the subsequent panel discussion.

 • Networking